Crossroads

 Frequently Asked Questions

 If your questions about Crossroads are not answered below, please email Bethany Smith at Bethany.smith@rtsd.org.
+If you have questions about your child’s fit for Crossroads, please speak with their fifth-grade teacher.

 - What is Crossroads?